 Our laboratories can support the handling and analysis of various specimen types, and our analytical validation process is thorough and supported by partnerships with various reagent manufacturers.
 All our workflows, including DNA/RNA extraction, gene expression, next generation sequencing (NGS), and data analysis, are performed under extensive quality control while keeping your downstream applications in mind.
 Using proprietary tools, our team can custom design PCR primers and probes to further support your experiment.

 Methods used for DNA and RNA extraction can greatly affect downstream analysis.
-At CellCarta, 90% of our extractions are performed manually, preventing yield losses and reductions in purity often observed with (semi-)automated techniques.
-We have a broad experience with the extraction of nucleic acids from various tissue sources: whole blood, plasma, cell lines, FFPE, FFT, and fresh tissues, and ensure quality for all of them.
+We have a broad experience with the extraction of nucleic acids from many relevant clinical sample types: whole blood, plasma, cell lines, FFPE, FFT, and fresh tissues, and ensure quality for all of them.
 We also offer dual extraction possibilities where we simultaneously extract DNA and RNA from the same FFPE material.

-Enrichment of specific tissue components or tumor cells by accurate macrodissection prior to extraction is made possible through the combination of our digital pathology platform and our in-house, board certified pathologists.
+Enrichment of specific tissue components or tumor cells by accurate manual microdissection prior to extraction is made possible through the combination of our digital pathology platform and our in-house, board-certified pathologists.

-In addition to readily available targeted sequencing panels used to detect single nucleotide variants (SNV), small insertions ,deletions, copy number variations (CNVs), and tumor mutational burden in specific genes frequently mutated in solid tumors, we also offer the SuperARMS® Pan Lung Cancer PCR Panel by AmoyDx which can detect 167 mutations and fusion events in 11 target genes specific to lung cancer.
+In addition to readily available targeted sequencing panels used to detect single nucleotide variants (SNV), small insertions, deletions, copy number variations (CNVs), and tumor mutational burden in specific genes frequently mutated in solid tumors, we also offer comprehensive panels:

-Targeted Next Generation Sequencing (NGS), RNASeq, ARMS PCR, and NanoStringTM are all assays we harness for RNA fusion detection.
+Targeted Next Generation Sequencing (NGS), RNASeq, ARMS PCR, digital PCR, and NanoStringTM nCounter® are all assays we harness for RNA fusion detection.
 Validated panels are used to detect cancer specific fusions and point mutations.
 Some offer the possibility to investigate these fusions without requiring knowledge of their specific break points.